MicrosoftDocs/query-docs/query-languages/m/m-spec-operators.md

 ### Coalesce operator

 The coalesce operator `??` returns the result of its left operand if it is not null, otherwise it will return the result of its right operand.
-The right operand is evaluated if and only if the left operand is not true.
+The right operand is evaluated if and only if the left operand is null.